-Provide a detailed description of the trip, including how will be documented: it relates to the curriculum and ways in which curriculum b The Crete High School Varsity and JV Volleyball teams a Colorado Team Camp in Greeley, Colorado, from July 23 competitive and immersive experience that will include Crete Volleyball plans to take roughly 20 student-athlet staying in university dorms during the duration of the CWhile the on court competition against out of state tea of this trip extends beyond volleyball skills-it lies in the development that happen during the shared travel and meals, and staying in dorms together foster connection components of successful team culture and leadership. ard through July 26th.
-This three day camp is a approximately 450 teams from across the country.
-Les and two coaches, traveling together by van and amp.
-Important the series of the core benefit approaches are team-building, leadership growth, and character overnight experience.
-A seven-hour van ride, shared and collaboration, and trust among players-critical Who will be participating (e.g. team members, club members, etc.)?
-We hope to take around 20 athletes and two coaches.
-This number is based on who is able to attend.
-We will have a guaranteed number of athletes by the middle of June.
-Anticipated number of students:20 ponsors: Names, addresses, phone numbers Makayla Tepe 754 Norwood Drive Annie Gardiner Lincoln, NE 68512 308-672-6155 402-641-7224 Describe any costs to sponsors: Each athlete will be responsible for their portion of the trip, which is \$350.
-This takes care of all food and dorms during our stay.
-Cost per student: (Provide breakdown costs for transportation, lodging, registration, etc. Please attach a spreadshee clearly outlining costs) \$350 covers dorm food, travel, and staying in the dorm s.
+Provide a detailed description of the trip, including how it relates to the curriculum and ways in which curriculum benefits will be documented: We will be taking multiple levels of teams to participate in the Gold Crown Basketball Team Camp.
+Our teams will get an opportunity to compete against teams that we will not see in the regular season.
+It gives our players the opportunity to spend some time together on an overnight trip.
+2. Who will be participating (e.g. team members, club members, etc.)?
+It will be open to any boys basketball player entering grades 9 through 12.
+3. Anticipated number of students: 32 4.
+Sponsors: Names, addresses, phone numbers Tony Siske 1400 Doane Drive 402-440-1731 Mark Sand Austin Luger There will be other sponsors as well when we get our staff finalized.
+5. Describe any costs to sponsors: Sponsors might pay for their own meals, snacks and any entertainment 6.
+Cost per student: (Provide breakdown costs for transportation, lodging, registration, etc. Please attach a spreadsheet clearly outlining costs) Cost is \$725 per team, each additional team is \$675.
+We will be entering 3 or 4 teams depending on the number of players that commit to going.
+We will get hotel rooms and put 3 to 4 kids per room.
 7. What costs are students responsible for?

-Housing and food
+Each player will be asked to pay \$250 for the trip.
 8. What provisions have been made for students who cannot afford to participate?

-We have a spring youth league and fall youth league where the Crete volleyball team coaches and raises money to help kids who are unable to provide for themselves.
-All financial issues are reported to us in advance so we know how much we can help each athlete with.

-9. Tour or travel agency, if applicable (attach copy of the contract):

-None

-10. Itinerary: attach dates, times, cities, countries, hotels, residences, and form of transportation for each day from the time of departure to return.
+We have provided fundraising opportunities.
+Players can help with the Slamma Jamma, Alumni Tournament and concession stands.
+9. Tour or travel agency, if applicable (attach copy of the contract): None 10.
+Itinerary: attach dates, times, cities, countries, hotels, residences, and form of transportation for each day from the time of departure to return.
 11. Insurance underwriter for tour or travel agency (if applicable please attach).

-12. Name of airline if applicable:

-13. Name of person completing this form: Makayla Tepe

-Activities Director Signature of approval:
+12. Name of airline if applicable:\\\\\ 13.
+Name of person completing this form: Tony Siske Activities Director Signature of approval:

-Date:
+Date: \\\\

 Campus Principal Signature of approval:

 Date:

-Superin tendent or designee Signature of approval:
+Superintendent or designee Signature of approval:

 Date: